View our video and discover more about our Languages Café

 Register for Tandem Language Exchange.

-Click on ‘Add a new discussion topic’ and use the title: (Your language) offered; (the language you are learning) wanted. e.g. French offered; English wanted.
+Once you are into the Synergies site, click on ‘Create Post’ and use the title: (Your language) offered; (the language you are learning) wanted. e.g. French offered; English wanted.

 Once you have set up your post you can then log-in to check for “matching” partners.
 You will need to check this page on a regular basis as new members will be joining all the time.

-To read about a potential exchange partner, click on their post (under the heading Discussion).
-You can then click on their name to send them a message.
+To read about a potential exchange partner, click on their post (under the heading ‘Discussion’).
+You can then click on their name or email address to send them a message.

 When meeting your partner for the first time, we recommend that you meet in a safe, public environment, e.g. a University café.